fmanteca/AODAnalysis/README.md

-# IFCALongLivedAnalysis (AOD format)
+# Muon high-pT variables ntupler (AOD format)

-This framework is devoted to get the relevant collections from AOD and put them into plain trees in the context of the Long Lived analysis developed at IFCA.
+This framework is devoted to get the relevant collections from AOD and put them into plain trees.

 ## Installation